adi7312/vuln-scan/README.md

 ## Audyt kontenera

-Istnieje możliwość przeprowadzenia audytu bezpieczeństwa obrazu pullowanego kontenera przy wywołaniu skryptu `start.sh` poprzez podanie argumentu `--audit-enable`, wówczas `start.sh` wywołuje jeszcze jeden skrypt: `audit.sh`.
-Audyt można również przeprowadzić w dowolnym czasie poprzez polecenie: `bash audit/audit.sh`.
+## Container Audit

+It is possible to conduct a security audit of the pulled container image when running the `start.sh` script by providing the `--audit-enable` argument.
+In that case, `start.sh` will invoke another script: `audit.sh`.
+An audit can also be performed at any time by executing the command: `bash audit/audit.sh`.

-Rezultatem audytu są pliki: `vuln_scan_image_audit.txt` - lista znalezionych podatności, `vuln_scan_prob_analysis.txt` - podatności których prawdpodobieństwo użycia jest większe niż 20% oraz `vuln_scan_image_sbom.txt` - Software Bill of Materials.
+The result of the audit includes the following files: `vuln_scan_image_audit.txt` - a list of detected vulnerabilities, `vuln_scan_prob_analysis.txt` - vulnerabilities with a likelihood of exploitation greater than 20%, and `vuln_scan_image_sbom.txt` - Software Bill of Materials.